griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/07_workflow_display_graph.md

 You have learned how to:

-* Create tasks that can handle prompts and tools
+* Create tasks that can handle prompts and tools.
-* Learned a bit about Jinja2 templates
+* Learned a bit about Jinja2 templates.
-* Create parent/child relationships
+* Create parent/child relationships.
-* Create tasks that are depending on multiple incoming tasks
+* Create tasks that are depending on multiple incoming tasks.
 * Get the output from a workflow for integration with other applications.
+* Understand the graph being created by displaying it with various methods.

 We hope you enjoyed this course, and look forward to seeing what you're able to create with these new skills.